Suhasnama/Suhasnama.github.io/README.md

 I love understanding how real time tech products works at scale.
 So I watch tech talks from their engineering teams.

-I love food and hanging out with friends for good food.

 ---